BaksiLi/CS-Hypomnema/README.md

 1. [***Learn Mathematica by Example***](https://github.com/BaksiLi/Wolflang-Workshops/blob/master/resources/myNote.nb) ![Editing](https://img.shields.io/badge/status-revising-lightgreen.svg)
 	I wrote this notebook alongside with learning.
 The official tutorial, [*Fast Introduction for math students*](http://www.wolfram.com/language/fast-introduction-for-math-students/en/) is a good source of reference as well.
 1. [***Wolflang Workshops***](https://github.com/BaksiLi/Wolflang-Workshops) ![Editing](https://img.shields.io/badge/status-updating-lightgreen.svg)
-	This is a collection of small projects, each has its own topic.
+	This is a collection of notebooks, each has its own topic.
+For more inspiring notebooks, cf. [Notebook Archive](https://www.notebookarchive.org) by Wolfram Foundation.

 	<details>
 	<summary>Workshop Lists</summary>

 	1. [Country flags colour analysis](https://github.com/BaksiLi/Wolflang-Workshops/blob/master/resources/AnalyzeFlagColours.nb): An analysis on the dominant colours of the country flags around the world.
-	1. [Impaint: Remove texts from Images](): This workshop starts from a simple usage – removing texts or any unwanted elements from an image – and therefore introduces *Impaint* funtion in Wolflang.
+	1. [Impaint: Remove texts from Images](): This workshop starts from a simple usage – removing texts or any unwanted elements from an image – and therefore introduces *Impaint* function in Wolflang.
 	1. [Amateur sleuthing of NK nuclear tests](https://github.com/BaksiLi/Wolflang-Workshops/blob/master/resources/NorthKoreaSleuthing.nb): Note from Stephen Wolfram's live stream chat.
 I have added some parts into it as well.

 	</details>